When Favian seeks to get what he deserves, Eliza is very happy to assist him…

 Unsettled by the strange shadows prowling through the trees and the howling wind Favian made haste.
 He violently dug sharp spurs into his horse, urging it to break from its steady canter into a gallop.
 Almost expecting to see a pack of baying hellhounds giving chase he glanced over his shoulder, unaware the path was narrowing ahead.
 The hoot of a barn owl startled his steed, and spooked, it lurched to the left into dense undergrowth.
 The move was unexpected and before the man could gain control of the reins angry brambles scratched and tore at his noble face.
 Favian shouted at the horse as he felt a hot trickle of blood coursing down his cheek, rivulets of red running over his lips.
 The taste of iron was bitter and he spat in distaste, wiping his mouth with the back of his gloved hand.
 Savagely he used his whip on the animal’s flanks, blaming the innocent creature for his discomfort.

 By the time Favian reached his destination he was in a foul mood.
 He would not have ventured out on such a night if it were not of such import.
 Dismounting, he tied Ned his uncomplaining old horse to an ancient chestnut tree.
 There was no thought to the creature’s well being.
-It had been a long hard ride and food or water would have been welcome.
+It had been a long hard ride and food or water would have brought welcome respite to the tired horse.
 There was none to be had.
-Instead the man reached deep inside his cavernous cloak searching for a comforting leather flagon filled with mead.
-Once he had seen to his needs and availed himself of a long draught of the sweet tasting and warming liquor he strode purposefully towards a dilapidated hovel.
+Instead the man saw to his own needs and reached deep inside his cavernous cloak searching for a comforting leather flagon filled with mead.
+Having availed himself of a long draught of the sweet tasting and warming liquor he strode purposefully towards a dilapidated hovel.
 Standing forlornly within the forest clearing it was a far cry from the opulence within his father’s castle walls.
 A spiral of thin grey smoke rose up into the damp night air, whatever comfort it brought was carried away on the howling wind.
 The crackling of broken twigs caused the hairs to rise on his neck.
 For a moment he hesitated.
 A sense of foreboding came over him and he felt uncharacteristically afraid.
 Drawing in his breath and a dagger from his side and with feral eyes searching for hidden foes, he was on high alert.
-The skinny black cat that rushed by him was a huge relief and aiming a misplaced kick at the cat he laughed as it turned, arched its back and hissed.
+The skinny black cat that rushed by him brought relief from his fear and aiming a misplaced kick at the cat he laughed as it turned, arched its back and hissed.
 Another deep swig of the mead strengthened his conviction and he followed the creature towards the hovel.
 The cat was sat outside a weather beaten wooden door staring directly at him.
 Its amber eyes were penetrating and he had the uncomfortable feeling the creature was boring into his mind.
-He shook himself, he was not a fanciful man, it was only a cat not some phantasmagorical creature of the night the villagers spoke of in hushed and fearful tones.
+He shook himself, he was not a fanciful man, it was only a cat not some phantasmagorical creature of the night the likes of which the villagers spoke of in hushed and fearful tones.
 Favian was strong, and if not for an accident of birth as the second son of a nobleman he would be on the brink of becoming the most powerful Lord of the Manor in these parts.
 The cat was in his way.
 Favian did not like anything or anyone to stand in the way of what he wanted.
 Without a second thought he unsheathed his dagger and took aim.

 His face clouded darkly at the thought of what might have been if it were not for his weakling of a brother.
 With only a matter of days, if not hours, before the Lord of the Manor breathed his last it would all fall into his unworthy hands.
 Favian spat in disgust at the thought of Florian, his pathetic sibling whom he had left sobbing at their aged Father’s deathbed inheriting everything.
 The heir should have been him.
 He was the man to own the castle and the lands far beyond its walls.
 He should be the one with men to command, swearing allegiance to no one but the King himself.
 He should be the one to marry Estella, the comely and virtuous maiden chosen for his brother’s bride.
 The thoughts burnt as raging coals in the furnace of his mind.
 It should have been him!
 He deserved no less.
 Life was unfair!
 His were the eyes that saw her first, the French beauty with flaxen hair wound and bound around her proud head and dancing eyes of cobalt blue.
 He had shown his devotion to her on the jousting field.
 Yet she had spurned his ardent displays of valour in favour of his weak sibling.
 How could she prefer Florian’s vapid utterings of courtly love, serenading her with the songs of the Troubadours, to his manly valour?